Akshay-Ravichandran-10/DataStructures-Algorithms/README.md

 ### Topics

 1. Arrays
-    - Insert element in index (Adding element to existing list)
+    - Insert Element in Index (Adding element to existing list)
     - Largest and Second Largest in Array
     - Check if Largest